Research

 Paindrainer - A Clinically Proven Method

 Leading hospitals and pain specialists in Scandinavia and in USA have contributed to the development of the Medical Device product.
-The Paindrainer app is an evidence based digital tool demonstrating improved quality of life in patients suffering from chronic pain.
-The solution is powered by advanced algorithms and is fully adaptive to each chronic pain patient, demonstrating our unique 360o patient-centricity concept.
+An investigational version of Paindrainer PD1 has been subject of three completed clinical studies demonstrating improved quality of life in patients suffering from chronic pain.

 Improved Quality of life, Increased Physical Function and Reduced Pain interference